chanux/blog/content/post/sayura-on-android.md

 **TLDR**: Something I built had issues due to browser/platform quirks.
 `keypress` (deprecated), `keydown`, `keyup` are not supported on browsers on Android.
 The next option `input` event behaves differently on mobile platforms.
-Firefox on Andorid emits `input` event for soft edits too.
+Firefox on Android emits `input` event for soft edits too.

 Sayura is a project I built to scratch my own itch which is not being able to type Sinhala anywhere.
 It was done in a time we had worse support for Sinhala